Skip to main content

 Start passkey registration

-Note: During the passkey registration process, the service will attempt to retrieve the following attributes from the user:
+During this operation, we attempt to retrieve the following user attributes from the ReuseID user:

 • passkeys-name